ryan-w123/RyanW_BSE_Template_Portfolio/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

+The path of a WIFI-driven project has completely changed its trajector during my Milestone 2.
 # First Milestone

-My project is creating a plant monitoring system that’s able to detect the current temperature, humidity, intensity of light and soil moisture of plants.
-To start, in my milestone 1, I created a connection between the ESP8266, my Arduino(R3) board, and the Blynk application.
+In milestone 1, I created a connection between the ESP8266, my Arduino(R3) board, and the Blynk application.
 The ESP8266 acts as a middleman between the communication of the Arduino R3 board and the Blynk application.
 The ESP chip is a wifi chip that allows the connection between the circuit and the R3 board, allowing the R3 board to deliver the necessary information such as soil moisture information to be viewed on the Blynk application.
 In my future milestones, I'd like to use these features to be automated using the information from the circuit, which will then determine when the water pump needs to be on or off.
 Yet, one of the challenges occurring very frequently is the physical cable connections between the R3 board and the ESP causing larger problems with the functionality of the actual ESP wifi connection.
 In the future, I might have to stop using the ESP8266 due to its recurring problems, so either I'll go around this problem, or figure out how to solve this problem for future milestones.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mhgGyL9YesA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>